The Delta Variant

-As vaccines become available to everyone in North Carolina, it can feel like there is a light at the end of the pandemic tunnel.
-But, with the growing presence of COVID-19 variants, doctors warn this is not the time to become complacent.
+As vaccines became available to everyone in North Carolina, it felt like there was a light at the end of the pandemic tunnel.
+But the Delta variant is causing breakthrough cases in those who are already vaccinated against COVID-19, and large spikes in infection rates among the unvaccinated, including children.

 Mutations Are Not a Surprise